Max13/MXRequestManager/README.md

 Linked projects
 ---------------
-Currently, the idea of this project came from my coding brother Thomas "_Dimilian_" RICOUARD who started with his own RequestManager and released it in OpenSource.
+Currently, the idea of this project came from my coding brother Thomas _"Dimilian"_ RICOUARD who started with his own RequestManager and released it in OpenSource.
 We both have decided to linked our projects in a big master project to be able to provide some close enough to each other, libraries for our projects.

-- [**DMRequestManager**](https://github.com/Dimilian/DMRequestManager) (_iOS_): Thomas "_Dimilian_" RICOUARD.
+- [**DMRequestManager**](https://github.com/Dimillian/DMRESTRequest-objc) (_iOS_): Thomas _"Dimilian"_ RICOUARD.